 Aerith and Bob: On one hand, you've got normal names like Annie and Johanna, but then on the other you've got more unusual names like Katniss, Peeta, Twill, Plutarch, and Beetee.

 Affectionate Nickname: Gale calls Katniss "Catnip", though this is really due to her being so shy when they first met that she mumbled her name and he misheard her.

-After Action Healing Drama: Katniss finds Peeta in the arena he has been stabbed badly by Cato, and she has to treat him.
+After-Action Healing Drama: When Katniss finds Peeta in the arena, he has been slashed badly by Cato, and she has to treat him.
 And get medicine.